Ilachan/softeng/README.md

 # softeng
 - Project Name: Semicolon Squad
-- Project description: A full-stack web application built with [Frontend Framework] and Go.
+- Project description: A full-stack web application built with React and Go.
 This project demonstrates a fitness class registration website.
 The website presents different types of fitness classes, and allows users to register/cancel classes.
 Other functions like setting a reminder to register specific class.
 - Members:
   Frontend: Ila Adhikari, Forrest Yan Sun;
   Backend: Yingzhu Chen, Qing Li